mikk369/warehouse/README.md

   It includes logic to sort the products based on the provided sorting.

 - [update_products.php]: This script handles PATCH requests to update product details in the database.

+## Filtering and Sorting Functionality:

+- [Filtering]:
+  The filtering functionality is achieved through the dropdown menu in the Getproducts component.

+- [Sorting-on-the-Server-Side]:
+  To handle sorting on the server side, the PHP get_products.php script is modified to accept a sortBy query parameter.

+## Challenges Faced:

+Backend [update_products.php]:
+Cross-Origin Resource Sharing (CORS): Updating products needs to return "if ($\_SERVER['REQUEST_METHOD'] === 'OPTIONS') {
+ return 0; }" otherwise gives cors error.

+Frontend [EditProducts.js]:
+I used `find` method to retrieve specific product data based on the product's ID.
+Because when retrieving ID from URL it gives error of "A component is changing a controlled input to be uncontrolled.", when you try to update the value of a controlled input field (an input field with a defined `value` prop) with `undefined` or `null` data.